-Notwithstanding the above, ACP countries shall grant to the Community at any time treatment no less favourable than MFN treatment.
-This does not apply with respect to concessions made between ACP countries or by ACP countries to other developing countries in the framework of regional agreements or other trade provisions compatible with WTO requirements.

-During the negotiations, and in the light of Article 299(2) of the Treaty 349 of the Treaty on the Functioning of the European Union and the agreements EPAs reached in the framework of the Cotonou Agreement, and its successor agreement, once applicable, account will be taken of the specific interests of the Community's outermost regions.
+Notwithstanding the above, ACP countries shall grant to the European Union at any time treatment no less favourable than MFN treatment.
+This does not apply with respect to concessions made between ACP countries or by ACP countries to other developing countries, which are not major trading economies, in the framework of regional agreements or other trade provisions compatible with WTO requirements.
+During the negotiations, and in the light of Article 349 of the Treaty on the Functioning of the European Union and the EPAs reached in the framework of the Cotonou Agreement and its successor agreement, once applicable, account will be taken of the specific interests of the European Union's outermost regions.
 In this context, EPAs may in particular provide for specific measures in favour of products from these regions, aimed at their integration into intra-regional trade in the short term, in accordance with the provision of the WTO.
-In the light of the Overseas Association Decision1, overseas countries' and territories' interests should also be taken into account.
+In the light of the Overseas Association Decision2, overseas countries' and territories' interests should also be taken into account.

-The ACP countries shall undertake, at least, to extend automatically the treatment granted to the Community to all other parties of the EPA concerned, preferably ahead of trade liberalisation vis-à-vis the Community EU.
+The ACP countries shall undertake, at least, to extend automatically the treatment granted to the European Union to all other parties of the EPA concerned, preferably ahead of trade liberalisation vis-à-vis the European Union.

-Where serious difficulties occur as a result of trade liberalisation, the ACP countries may, in consultation with the Community European Union, temporarily suspend the application of the liberalisation schedule and, where necessary, re-modulate the rate of progress towards the ultimate establishment of the free trade area, in full conformity with the provisions of the WTO
+Where serious difficulties occur as a result of trade liberalisation, the ACP countries may, in consultation with the European Union, temporarily suspend the application of the liberalisation schedule and, where necessary, re-modulate or adjust the rate of progress towards the ultimate establishment of the free trade area, in full conformity with the provisions of the WTO.

 The trade liberalisation plans and schedule of the ACP countries shall be part of EPAs.
-It shall include the appropriate product lists as well as timetables for tariff dismantling.
+It shall include the appropriate product lists, as well as timetables for tariff dismantling.
 These lists and timetables will be finalised during the negotiations.

-Basic duties
+• Basic duties